Verrill Dana

-Verrill Dana, LLP is a New England regional law firm.
-It has offices in Portland, Maine; Augusta, Maine; Westport, Connecticut; Boston, Massachusetts; Providence, Rhode Island; White Plains, New York; and Washington D.C.
-It has more than 120 lawyers in seven regional offices.
+Verrill (legal name Verrill Dana, LLP) is a New England regional law firm.
+The firm has offices in Portland, Maine; Augusta, Maine; Westport, Connecticut; Boston, Massachusetts; Providence, Rhode Island; New York, New York; Naples, Florida; and Washington D.C.
+It has more than 160 lawyers in seven regional offices.

-Verrill Dana was founded in 1862, and has grown into one of the few Maine-based law firms with satellite offices around the Northeastern United States.
+Verrill was founded in 1862, and has grown into one of the few Maine-based law firms with satellite offices around the Northeastern United States.
 The firm provides legal services to both businesses and individuals.
 Its major practice areas include: business law/M&A, health care, litigation and trial, real estate law, labor law and employment law, employee benefits and executive compensation, tax law, private equity, intellectual property and privacy, promotions, energy, environmental law, estate planning and family law, among others.

+In January 2022, Verrill combined with Boston-based law firm, Rackemann, Sawyer, & Brewster.
+The newly combined firm continues to operate as Verrill.
+With the combination, Verrill’s Boston office nearly doubled in headcount to approximately 60 lawyers.

 In August 2019, Verrill Dana rebranded as Verrill and launched a new website, www.verrill-law.com, and new logo.

 In August 2013, Verrill Dana announced a merger with the trial boutique firm Friedman Gaythwaite Wolf, LLP.
 In 2015, Verrill Dana announced its combination with Levett Rockwood, a 19-attorney firm in Westport.

 In 2007, partner John D. Duncan was expelled from Verrill Dana for stealing $300,0000 from clients and the firm itself.
 In May 2010 the Maine Board of Bar Overseers brought ethics charges against Verrill Dana for neglect of duty in protecting their clients.
 In 2011, the Maine High Court denied the neglect of duty charges, but ruled that Verrill Dana had violated ethics rules by not closely monitoring Duncan after problems were first noticed in one account.

 Honors and Distinctions

-Verrill Dana, LLP has continued to rank high in publications and directories, and its lawyers have achieved many honors and distinctions, including but not limited to:
+Verrill has continued to rank high in publications and directories, and its lawyers have achieved many honors and distinctions, including but not limited to: